Are There Mulligans In Estate Planning?

 The court ruled that mistake was not captured by any of the required criteria listed in the BCA.
 Instead, the couple failed to act on the 2013 advice.
 The estate then decided to act on the 2015 advice.
 While the decision had undesirable tax consequences, it did not qualify for intervention from the courts.

 Minimizing your risk and protecting your wealth is an important part of planning for your future.
 It is critical to review the possible adverse tax consequences associated with the administration of an estate.
 Proactive estate planning with the assistance of an experienced estate lawyer is the best way to guarantee your best interests are met.
-At Lex Arbesman Legal we help you plan beyond the preparation of a will or power of attorney, looking towards your long-term objectives, including the needs of your family after you’re gone.
+At NULaw we help you plan beyond the preparation of a will or power of attorney, looking towards your long-term objectives, including the needs of your family after you’re gone.
 Please call us at 416-481-5604 or reach us online to talk today.